uwescience/DSSG2022-Self-Sufficiency/motivation.md

 For the DSSG project, we met with the following stakeholders:

-* Shelan Aldridge, Special Grants Project Manager for the [Workforce Development Council of Seattle-King County](https://www.seakingwdc.org/).
-The WDC uses the Standard in a [Calculator](https://thecalculator.org/) tool that provides financial counseling to customers, and evaluates customer outcomes such as measuring the number of people who reached self-sufficiency by gender, age, race, and ethnicity.
+* **Shelan Aldridge**, Special Grants Project Manager for the [Workforce Development Council of Seattle-King County](https://www.seakingwdc.org/)

+    The WDC uses the Standard in a [Calculator](https://thecalculator.org/) tool that provides financial counseling to customers, and evaluates customer outcomes such as measuring the number of people who reached self-sufficiency by gender, age, race, and ethnicity

-* Charles Brennan, Deputy Director of Research at the [Colorado Center on Law and Policy (CCLP)](https://cclponline.org/).
+* **Charles Brennan**, Deputy Director of Research at the [Colorado Center on Law and Policy (CCLP)](https://cclponline.org/)

    The CCLP uses the Standard to help Coloradans working in low-wage jobs receive better wages and support employment through child-care assistance and refundable tax credits

-* Dr. Diana Pearce, Founder of the Self-Sufficiency Standard Dr. Pearce utilizes the Self-Sufficiency Standard to validate costs for testimony as an expert-witness in Congress (e.g., traffic violations).
+* **Dr. Diana Pearce**, Founder of the Self-Sufficiency Standard

+    Dr. Pearce utilizes the Self-Sufficiency Standard to validate costs for testimony as an expert-witness in Congress (e.g., traffic violations)

 ## **Ethics**